openrsp/openrsp/doc/developer/rules.rst

       closed for changes (from "Developing Chemical Information Systems: An Object-Oriented Approach Using Enterprise Java", Fan Li).

 #.
-Writes the codes.
+Write the codes.
 During this stage, we would be happy if you could:

    #. write comments (in english, one line for each 10-20 line of codes at
       least),